UncleJunVIP/retroid-pocket-classic-compendium/README.md

-# Retroid Pocket Classic Compendium (RPCC)
+# Retroid Pocket Classic Compendium 📓

-It is no secret that I am addicted to retro gaming handhelds.
+It is no secret that I am *addicted* to retro gaming handhelds.

-I wanted to capture things that I have set up on my Retroid Pocket Classic and share them here.
+I wanted a place to capture things about my Retroid Pocket Classic setup.

-I don't claim to be an expert and will likely have done something stupid / wrong.
+I don't claim to be an expert and will likely have done something stupid or wrong.

 For more detail from an actual expert, go check out [Retro Game Corps'](https://retrogamecorps.com) guides and videos.

 If it exists, Russ has a video for it.

-With that in mind, here goes nothing.
+*With that in mind, here goes nothing!*

+❤️

 ---

-## Getting Started
+## Wrangling the Apps 🐂➰🤠

 After the initial Retroid-provided setup, I installed the following: